Scaling limit of the uniform infinite half-plane quadrangulation in the Gromov-Hausdorff-Prokhorov-uniform topology: Schaeffer-type constructions

 \subsection{Distance bounds for quadrangulations with boundary}

-In this subsection we record elementary lower and upper bounds for distances in quadrangulations with boundary in terms of the encoding processes in the Schaeffer bijection.
-We first prove an upper bound for distances, which is an analog of~\cite[Lemma~3.1]{legall-topological} in our setting and is proven in essentially the same manner.
+In this subsection we record elementary upper and lower bounds for distances in quadrangulations with boundary in terms of the encoding processes in the Schaeffer bijection.
+We start with an upper bound.